EtienneCmb/visbrain/docs/index.rst

 PyQt4 version
 =============

-Since the 0.2.8 Visbrain use the PyQt5 version.
+Since version 0.2.8, Visbrain use the PyQt5.
 If you still use PyQt4, you should install the Visbrain version 0.2.7.

 In a terminal, create and activate a 3.5 Python environment with the correct PyQt4 version :